SE-ML/se-ml.github.io/_best_practices/02-subgroup_bias.md

 motivation: Ensuring fairness between two groups can lead to violations within subgroups. #
 applicability: Subgroup bias should be assessed and managed for all applications which process data regarding groups and subgroups of individuals. #
 related: [social_bias,discriminatory_attributes,risk] #
-dependencies: Similarities, differences and connections to other practices #
+dependencies: #
 survey_question: Q95 #
 survey_item: We run tests to assess and manage subgroup bias (regarding e.g. gender or ethnicity).
 ---

-Subgroup bias can arise from improperly divided groups, often defined in order to avoid group bias or due to lack of data.
+Subgroup bias can arise from improperly divided groups, often defined in order to avoid group bias or due to a lack of data.
 For example, consider an application where we divide the data based on location in New York and Amsterdam.
-After division, it may be the case that we only have data where the population of New York is predominantly female, and the population of Amsterdam is predominantly males.
+After division, it may be the case that we only have data where the population of New York is predominantly female, and the population of Amsterdam is predominantly male.
 This division introduces a subgroup bias, which ultimately leads to socially biased models.

-In order to avoid subgroup bias, it is imperative to test, assess and calibrate the models as in the case of group bias.
+In order to avoid subgroup bias, it is imperative to test, assess and calibrate the models as in the case of group bias.**TODO: Koen: group bias here referes to 'regular social bias'?
+If yes: rephrase it to that and make it a link to the social bias page**

 Follow the references in order to learn more about technical approaches to ensure fair predictions for every sub-population which can be identified in a set of groups.